digitalcredentials/verifier-core/README.md

 <b>other problem</b>

-Some other error might also prevent verification, and a stack trace might be returned:
+Some other error might also prevent verification, and an error, possibly with a stack trace, might be returned:

 ```
 {